-Perfect for the Pipeline
+Perfect for the pipeline

 A commitment to innovation is very often the hallmark of a good company.
-Especially in a field that’s marked by a stiff competitive landscape and rapid change brought on by new technologies, such as is the case in industrial services.
-But what makes a company truly great, and makes it truly stand apart from its competitors over the long term, is such a passionate commitment to innovation and doing things “the right way” that it doesn’t veer from these principals even when it’s on top.
+Especially in a field that’s marked by a stiff competitive landscape and rapid change brought on by new technologies, as is often the case in industrial services.
+But what makes a company truly great, and makes it stand apart from its competitors over the long term, is such a passionate vow to innovation and doing things “the right way” that it doesn’t veer from these principals even when it’s on top.

-Keeping an Industry Honest
+Keeping an industry honest

-Built for the iPad, TruQC was designed to be cloud-based, so that real-time syncing would keep all of its users stay on the same page on any given project, whether in the field or the home office.
-Inspection device integration was meant to ensure the accuracy and verifiability of inspection measurements.
-Intuitive data storage and retrieval methods were meant to address issues that used to arise when keeping an enormous amount of physical paperwork on hand, sometimes in unforgiving environments.
+Built for the iPad and web, TruQC is cloud-based, so real-time syncing keeps all of its users on the same page on any given project, whether in the field or the home office.
+TruQC’s inspection device integration ensures the accuracy and verifiability of inspection measurements.
+And intuitive data storage and retrieval methods address the issues that used to arise when keeping an enormous amount of physical paperwork on hand, sometimes in unforgiving environments,

 Safety was an important priority for TruQC from the outset as well.
-Certain features of the app were designed specifically to make it more difficult for users to skirt industry-standard safety measures and to make it easier for contractors to voluntarily commit to better record-keeping and safety training.
+Certain features of the app perform specifically to make it more difficult for users to skirt industry-standard safety measures and to make it easier for contractors to voluntarily commit to better record keeping and safety training.
 It was also meant to encourage inclusive dialogue between management and employees within industrial services companies.
 For jobs like the coating and lining of oil and gas pipelines, where both human and environmental safety is on the line, TruQC was meant to play a role in mitigating potential dangers arising from cutting corners in quality control.

-“When we started TruQC, we were a little dismayed at some of the liberties we were seeing being taken when it came to industrial painting and essential documentation,” said TruQC CEO Ross Boyd.
-“So we knew from the outset that we were looking for clients who were committed to integrity and believed strongly in the best practices that were designed by the industry, especially where quality work is as essential as it is on oil pipelines.
+“When we started TruQC, we were a little dismayed at some of the liberties we were seeing being taken when it came to industrial painting and essential documentation,” said TruQC CEO, Ross Boyd.
+“So we knew from the outset that we were looking for clients who were committed to integrity and believed strongly in the best practices that were designed by the industry, especially where quality work is as essential as it is on pipelines.
 In that sense, Apache was an ideal client long before we started working with one another.”

 When integrity and innovation are more than just buzzwords—and truly drive the direction of a company like Apache Industrial Services—TruQC is there to help put that commitment into action.
-And on numerous pipeline coating projects since the companies began working together, the tangible benefits have included less time spent on quality control documentation, increased transparency and an enhancement of Apache’s reputation for delivering projects on time.
+And on numerous pipeline coating projects since the companies began working together, the tangible benefits have included less time spent on quality control documentation, increased transparency and an enhancement of Apache’s reputation for delivering projects on schedule.

 TruQC and Apache Industrial Services

 “The ability to carry simply a tablet and inspection equipment has not only increased efficiency of the inspection process, but lessened the opportunities for coffee stains on reports, missing logs and the inevitable procrastination resulting from needing to wait to complete reports until later,” Perkins said.
-“The scope of work, specification, product data sheets, safety data sheets, drawings, technical notes all can be stored on the tablet for immediate reference, eliminating the amount of paperwork to organize and keep track of on a daily basis.”
+“The scope of work, specification, product data sheets, safety data sheets, drawings, and technical notes can all be stored on the tablet for immediate reference, eliminating the amount of paperwork to organize and keep track of on a daily basis.”